Prepare an in-depth analysis of the following case studies during the semester. The guidelines are:

 The process for submitting your case study analysis is as follows:

-- Be prepared to lead a discussion about the case using your slides.
+- Please bring the case to class on a flash drive.
+You may be asked to lead a discussion about the case using your slides.

 - Late submissions will not receive assignment credit.

 - Ability to answer all the stated questions in an integrated and comprehensive manner

 - Ability to creatively and successfully apply class materials

 - Provides a balanced perspective that includes both pros and cons in the analysis